arduinocelentano/templogger-db/docs/TempTale_Ulrta/overview.md

 ## Is it possible to use it as a devboard?

 Definitely yes.
 There are pads on the PCB for standard SWD interfaceand some GPIO.
 Alternatively, you could salvage some useful items like Flash chip, battery and LCD.
 You might want to use LCD pads to solder some external modules.
-After writing this post I found out that [[zvodd]](https://hackaday.io/zvodd) even made a PlatformIO file for this board.
+I found out that [[zvodd]](https://hackaday.io/zvodd) even made a PlatformIO file for this board.
 Check out their [post](https://hackaday.io/project/189442-temptale-ultra-teardown-repurpose) for further details.

 ## MCU